dottjt/juliusv5/content/_index.md

 ---
   title: "Julius Reade."
-  description: "An infrequent display of words and digital cacophony.
-I also code, write and dream."
+  description: "An infrequent display of words and intellectual cacophony.
+I also build, deploy and maintain digital infrastructure."
   draft: false
 ---